henryheyhey92/Art-Space/README.md

 * When user click on any artwork's edit button, it will lead to the a popout for enter password.
 If the enter password matches the password store in backend, the edit form page would be shown.

 * When user click on any artwork's learn more button, it will lead user to the read page.
 The read page would show more in depth details about the artwork.
-The owner of the artwork also have a choice to delete their artwork from art space.
+The owner of the artwork would have choice to delete their artwork from art space.
 By clicking the delete button in the read page, a popout for password would appear and if the input password matches the one in database, artwork will be deleted.

 * In the read page, user can enter their comments in the description box and add it to the artwork's read page.
 When the artwork is deleted, the comments will be deleted as well.